SAP-archive/data-intelligence-codejam-exercises/exercise/01/readme.md

 Save and Run this graph.
 Check as well if “IoT Device streaming on MQTT-TCP” (`codejam.iot.mqtttcp.iotdevicepy3`) is still running.
 If not, then start it as well.

-Switch to Status Details for “Process IoT data” and then right click on “HTML Viewer” to open the UI.
+Show **Status Details** for “Process IoT data” graph and then right click on “HTML Viewer” to open the UI.

-If all processes are configured properly and running, then in the new web browser window you should get SAP Data Hub HTML Viewer.
-With every new update on its input port the view will be refreshed and you should see a real-time table with all the laptops (at least one – yours, if you are not working in the group) sending there CPU and Memory load radings.
+If all processes are configured properly and running, then in the new web browser window you should get SAP **Data Hub HTML Viewer**.
+With every new update on its input port the view will be refreshed and you should see a real-time table with all the laptops (at least one – yours) sending there CPU and Memory load readings.

 ### Extend the graph to persist data in HDFS
 Stop the graph.